 In Canada, World Sleep Day is commemorated by promoting awareness about sleep hygiene and the clinical implications of sleep disorders through several initiatives.
 These include public campaigns, informative sessions, interactive seminars, organizing sleep studies, and offering practical strategies for improving sleep quality.
 Educators, healthcare professionals, and policymakers all partake in these activities to foster a better understanding of sleep’s role in health among Canadians.
 World Sleep Day is typically observed annually on the Friday before the Spring Vernal Equinox in March in Canada like the rest of the world.

-Facts about World Sleep Day
+Top 9 Facts for 2026 World Sleep Day in Canada

 In the News and Trending in Canada for World Sleep Day